Substantial part (Canadian copyright law): What is copying?

-While this does not cover situations in which ISPs do more than merely communicate –i.e. where they make copies- the court holds that allowing such action to attract liability would produce an absurd result.
-The court cites the content neutrality of the caches and the demand for such technology as reasons allowing such copies to be made without liability.Satellite Radio (Statement of Royalties to be Collected by SOCAN, NRCC and CSI in Respect of Multi-Channel Subscription Satellite Radio Services, Copyright Board of Canada, [2009])In this case, the Copyright Board held that while temporary buffer copies do qualify as copies, the duration and form of the copies was such that they did not constitute a substantial part of the works in question and therefore did not attract liability.
+While this does not cover situations in which ISPs do more than merely communicate—i.e., where they make copies—the court holds that allowing such action to attract liability would produce an absurd result.
+The court cites the content neutrality of the caches and the demand for such technology as reasons for allowing such copies to be made without liability.Satellite Radio (Statement of Royalties to be Collected by SOCAN, NRCC and CSI in Respect of Multi-Channel Subscription Satellite Radio Services, Copyright Board of Canada, [2009])In this case, the Copyright Board held that while temporary buffer copies do qualify as copies, the duration and form of the copies was such that they did not constitute a substantial part of the works in question and therefore did not attract liability.
 In reaching this conclusion, the court adopted the proposition set out in Canadian Admiral which held that for a work to be protected by the Act, it must be expressed in some material form capable of identification and having a more or less permanent endurance.

 Ultimately, the Board found that while ephemeral copies satisfy the “material form” requirement, the buffer copies were totally unrecognizable as audio files and therefore did not meet the requirement that they be capable of identification.
-The Board’s decision on the material form element left several questions unanswered.
+The Board's decision on the material form element left several questions unanswered.
 The Board seems to suggest that the duration requirement set out in Canadian Admiral no longer applies as ephemeral copies do not, by their nature, have a more or less permanent endurance.
 Further, the Board does not require that copies be capable of being seen or retrieved, a requirement that would seem to follow the definition of EROS-Equipe, where the Federal Court had defined material form based on its ordinary meaning, namely palpable, tangible and perceptible –a definition adopted by the Board.

 What is a substantial part?

-The Copyright Act does not require that an entire work be copied in order to find that a copyright holder’s rights have been infringed.
+The Copyright Act does not require that an entire work be copied in order to find that a copyright holder's rights have been infringed.
 Copying a substantial part of the work will be sufficiently actionable.
 In determining whether a substantial part of a work has been copied, the court must exclude from consideration any part of the work not properly the subject matter of copyright under s.3 of the Act.
 The analysis is largely fact-driven, and the courts will consider both qualitative and quantitative matters.
 Some of the matters that have been considered include:

 (a) how central was the element taken to the first work?

 (b) do the selected parts constitute an essential characteristic of the work?

 (c) would people who see the copy recognize the source?